-In order to use our many research databases from off campus, you will need to use either the proxy server or the Virtual Private Network (VPN).
-There are also a few databases you can access for free.
+In order to use our subscription research databases from off campus (or on campus when you are not connected to a UCSB network), you will need to use either the proxy server or the Virtual Private Network (VPN).
+The tools described below will allow you to authentication as a UCSB user in order to obtain a temporary UCSB IP address.
+Note that there are open-access databases and resources you can access for free without authentication.
 Please check our page on Free Publicly-Accessible Databases to find what is available.

-The proxy server, VPN, and off-campus access through UCSB Library Search are available only to UCSB faculty, staff, and students.
+The proxy server, VPN, and off-campus access through UC Library Search are available only to UCSB faculty, staff, and students.
 You must have a UCSBnetID and password to sign in.

 Why Use the Proxy Server or the VPN?

 Our databases are licensed by the library from vendors who supply access to electronic resources licensed by the UCSB Library.
 We have contracts with these companies that limit off-campus access to UCSB faculty, staff, and students.

 If you want to access our databases when you are off campus, you must first sign in to either the proxy server or the VPN.
 There are a few databases that use alternative authentication, but most are accessible through the methods described on this page.

 It is up to you.
 If one method does not work for you, try the other.
 We have found that most people prefer the proxy server and find it easier to use.